Man charged over Auckland Airport disruption

 The flight to Sydney had to be cancelled, as well as the aircraft's flight from Sydney to Queenstown today.

-Police said the threat was made on the plane while it was stationary on the tarmac.

-"Staff on the aircraft were notified of the comment by another passenger and police were called at 8.45pm," a statement said last night.

-An Air New Zealand spokesperson said flight 711 had to be cancelled as it would no longer meet Sydney Aiport's curfew requirements.
+An Air New Zealand spokesperson said flight 711 had to be cancelled as it would no longer meet Sydney Airport's curfew requirements.

 "The aircraft was also due to operate NZ95 from Sydney to Queenstown tomorrow morning and this service has also unfortunately had to be cancelled," the airline said.